aftershady/holbertonschool-shell/README.md

 root of the repository holbertonschool/shell.
-This repository contain:
--a basics directory with executables files who output ssh command
+This repository contain four directories with examples of shell commands from basic to avanced